 Troubleshooting LSI RAID issues in Proxmox with CLI

-Managing LSI RAID in Proxmox: Using CLI Tools for Optimal Control
+Managing LSI RAID in Proxmox with CLI tools

-I had a Proxmox host with an LSI-based controller where a pulled drive did not autorebuild when I reinserted it.
+I had a Proxmox host with an LSI-based controller where a pulled drive did not autorebuild when I put it back.
 The kernel had the megaraid_sas driver, but no vendor CLI tools were installed.
-I used the vendor utilities to inspect controller settings, start a rebuild and confirm drive health.
+I used the vendor utilities to inspect controller settings, start a rebuild, and check drive health.
 The steps below are what worked for me with Proxmox LSI RAID.

 What you see

-Symptoms are blunt and repeatable.
-The array shows degraded state in the controller, but the OS sees all physical drives present.
-Example user reports include: “it wont autorebuild when removing a drive and then a few moments later reinsert it” and front-panel drive LEDs not lighting despite a drive being in a RAID.
+The symptoms are blunt and repeatable.
+The array shows a degraded state in the controller, but the OS sees all physical drives present.
+I have seen reports like “it wont autorebuild when removing a drive and then a few moments later reinsert it” and front-panel drive LEDs not lighting even when the drive is in a RAID.

 Look in these places for concrete signs.